 The compilation of documents in the company’s appeal process is called “the Record.”

-Once this administrative review process is concluded, the Company informs the employee of the Plan Administrator’s decision.
-If the employee is dissatisfied with the decision, ERISA gives the employee the right to file a case in federal court.
+When the Plan Administrator finishes the appeal process, the Record is closed, and the Insurance Company informs the employee of the Plan Administrator’s decision.
+If the insurance company rules against the employee, ERISA gives the employee the right to file a case in federal court.

 Contact Us • Representation throughout North Carolina in Employment Law

-You are welcome to contact us regarding your employment law issue.
+You are welcome to contact us regarding your ERISA issue.

 We can be contacted by telephone at (919) 789-4677 or by completing the email form below.